Fairness Risks for Group-conditionally Missing Demographics: Experimental Results

-On a test set, the prediction $P(\Yhat = 1 | x_i)$ is either 0 or 1, which is simply rounded from $q_\phi(y|x)$.
+We measured the fairness of the predictions by \textit{difference of equalized odds} (\textbf{DEO}) and \textit{difference of equal opportunity} (\textbf{DEOPP}).
+On a test set, the prediction $P(\Yhat = 1 | x_i)$ is valued 0 or 1, simply rounded from $q_\phi(y|x)$.
 Surprisingly, it provides a very strong initialization for minimizing the expected fairness risk in \eqref{test_objective}.
 In fact, it directly hits a local optimal, leaving no improvement possible from coordinate descent.
 This suggests that the fairness regularization in Fair-SS-VAE allows VAE to learn a posterior model that already accounts for the desired fairness, dispensing with the need of risk minimization at test time.

-\paragraph{Model selection} Our hyperparameter was tuned in a similar way to \citet{jung2022learning}, and it was equally applied to all the competing algorithms.
-We enumerated all the hyperparameter values whose resulting validation DEO falls below a predefined threshold (initially 0.01), and then selected the hyperparameter value that achieved at least 97\% training accuracy of the fairness-unaware model (setting the fairness weight $\lambda$ to be 0).
-The corresponding test accuracy and DEO are then reported.
-In the case where no hyperparameter value produced a validation DEO below the given threshold, we increased the threshold by 0.01 until this condition is met.
-As a result, different algorithms may employ different thresholds, but the comparison remains fair because both the accuracy and DEO are reported.
-We refrained from other comparison protocols that only tune $\lambda$, while prefixing all the other hyperparameters such as network architecture and training scheme \citep{shah2023group}.